The Choc Ripple Cake is perfect for those who want to impress with minimum effort and maximum impact.

-This dessert needs at least 6 hours standing time in the fridge, preferably 12 hours.
+You will, however, need to plan ahead a little.
+This dessert needs at least 6 hours standing time in the fridge, preferably overnight.

 Provided you're organised, though, this is a simple, versatile and decadent dessert.
 And the best thing?
 There's absolutely no baking involved!

-What's so magic about Choc Ripple Cake?
+What's so magic about this recipe?

 So, you may be wondering how on earth you get those lovely strips of chocolate cake without baking.
+Well, this "cake" involves a little trickery!

 An Aussie tradition